drbobrinkman/CSE270B/SCHEDULE.md

 > ---
 > For Friday morning: Be prepared to discuss gameplay in relation to the
 > assigned reading.
+>
+> For both games: Keep a leaderboard on the whiteboard.
+Top scores
+> in each win a horribly undesirable prise.

 > Reading/writing:
 > ----